Clinical Performance Exam (CPX)

 Clinical Performance Exam (CPX): early in Career Launch

 The Clinical Performance Examination (CPX) is a standardized patient program required for all UCSF students after Foundations 2.

 - To evaluate your current level of competence in clinical and interpersonal skills.

 - To provide individual feedback on these skills in preparation for your residency training.

 - To prepare you for the USMLE Step 2 Clinical Skills Examination (standardized patient portion of the boards).

 - To evaluate the effectiveness of our overall curriculum.

-Students who do not achieve a passing score on the CPX will be notified, as well as their Advisory College Mentor.
-Students will be required to participate in the Clinical Skills Remediation Program in which they will work with a mentor and/or a preceptor to improve their skills.
+Students who do not achieve a passing score on the CPX will be notified, as well as their coach.
+Students will be required to participate in the CPX Clinical Skills Guidance Program in which they will work with a mentor to improve their skills.

 For more information about the CPX Program, please contact Dr. Abbi Phillips, CPX director.